wavefrontHQ/docs/pages/doc/query_language_statistical_functions_anomalies.md

 ## Functions for Anomaly Detection

-You can use simple functions or statistical functions to examine trends that might result in an anomaly.
+You can use simple functions, prediction-based functions, or statistical functions to examine trends that might result in an anomaly.
 * Simple functions can give insight into rate of change and trends.
+* Prediction-based functions can help you compare actual values against expected values based on past performance.
 * Statistical functions like mean, median, range, standard deviation, and inter-quartile range are great for understandstanding trends and variability in your dataset.
 You can decide how much variability is normal.
 When datasets cross a certain threshold, they are detected as an anomaly.

 ## Simple Functions